WHAT IS THE TEXAS CITIZEN BEE?

 Citizen Bee questions in the Current Events category will be based on a number of sources.
 There are no Competition Guide entries for this category.
-For the Current Events portion of the Bee, study the following:
+The time frame for current events will be June 1, 2022, to January 1, 2023.

 |Technology requirements to participate:

 ● The written test will be conducted using Google Forms.
 Students will need access to a device (phones, tablet, or laptop) to take the assessment.

 ● Technology for the oral test (if needed) will be determined by the regional coordinator.

 ● If a contestant has an issue with these requirements please contact the regional coordinator for assistance.

 1. Each region will determine the virtual or face to face components of the competition and will communicate this to each sponsor